-In the MICE industry these will include #eventprofs, #meetingprofs #eventplanners.
-How to find the most popular appropriate hahstags?
-Hashtagify and Tweet Binder are among the many tools that will allow you to find the best hahstags, the most engaging tweets and the most influential and active users on a given topic on Twitter.
+In the MICE industry, these will include #eventprofs, #meetingprofs #eventplanners.
+How to find the most popular and appropriate hashtags?
+Hashtagify and Tweet Binder are among the many tools that will allow you to find the best hashtags, the most engaging tweets and the most influential and active users on a given topic on Twitter.

 Read also on my blog:

 - How eventprofs & content creators can save one day a week